robstave/Meowcards/cards/go/go-qz2-b.md

 What is the primary advantage of Go's static linking approach?

-A) Smaller binary sizes
+- A. Smaller binary sizes
-B) Deployment simplicity with minimal dependencies
+- B. Deployment simplicity with minimal dependencies
-C) Better security through reduced attack surface
+- C. Better security through reduced attack surface
-D) Faster runtime performance
+- D. Faster runtime performance

 ### Back

-**B) Deployment simplicity with minimal dependencies**
+**B. Deployment simplicity with minimal dependencies**

 Go typically produces statically linked binaries that include all dependencies, making deployment simpler and more reliable - applications can be copied to target systems and run without installing runtime dependencies or worrying about version conflicts.